What’s in Season – November Produce and Recipes

 Different fruit and veggies that are in season in November

-Winter Squash
+Winter squash

 Butternut squash: A light salmon color on the outside and a vibrant orange inside.
 Butternut squash is one of the highlights of November fruits and vegetables – thanks to its versatility.
 This vegetable only gets better when cooked.
 The flesh turns soft and sweet but remains intact for winter stews and casseroles.
+Enjoy butternut squash soup, stuffed butternut squash, or butternut squash pizza.

 A big bowl with homemade roasted butternut squash soup

 Pumpkin: November is the last month you can enjoy these vibrant orange beauties.
 They become far less common in the supermarket, post-Thanksgiving.
 With hearty flesh so rich in fiber, you can easily use it for savory soups and vegetarian-friendly entrees.
+Enjoy a pumpkin soup, pumpkin burger, pumpkin hummus, or mini pumpkin cakes.

 A close up of a pumpkin burger

 Acorn Squash: It is usually found in my kitchen to make easy and delicious vegan-friendly main meals.
+It’s so simple to make a delicious roasted acorn squash recipe.

 A spoonful of roasted acorn squash

-Acorn Squash Recipes
+Best Roasted Acorn Squash Recipe

 Kabocha: Occasionally known as a Japanese pumpkin, this stout green gourd can be used in much the same way as its namesake.
 It is usually prepared with surprising simplicity – roasted and sprinkled with cinnamon or used to make soups.